detdxd/Astro-Homepage/index.md

 **Academic Contributions**
-Completing the first MHD numerical simulation of formation of giant radio sources and proposing the "lower power-larger bubble effect" to describe jet–ambient medium interaction (Duan et al. 2025);
+Completed the first MHD simulation of the formation of giant radio sources and proposed the 'lower power-larger bubble effect' for jetted bubble evolution (Duan et al. 2025);
-Calculating the energy coupling efficiency of AGN jet feedback (Duan & Guo 2020);
+Calculated the energy coupling efficiency of AGN jet feedback (Duan & Guo 2020);
-Calculating the physical characteristics of the wake flows of AGN bubbles (Duan & Guo 2018, 2024).
+Calculated the physical characteristics of the wake flows of AGN bubbles (Duan & Guo 2018, 2024).
 Publications: [OCRID](https://orcid.org/0000-0002-6921-1899).

 <br/>